Arin Wright: International career

-Gilliland received her first international call up to the senior team on October 6, 2016.
+Wright received her first international call up to the senior team on October 6, 2016.
 Wright's call-up marks the first time a University of Kentucky player has been chosen to play for the USWNT.

-Personal
+Personal life

 Arin Wright is the daughter of Letita (née Walton) and Bruce Gilliland, and has a sibling Saylor.
 Her mother had great influence on her soccer career.
 She married her husband Evan Wright in October 2018.
 In October 2019, the two announced they were expecting a baby in April 2020.